The Size of Interpolants in Modal Logics: Overview

 \section{Overview}

-Craig interpolation and the stronger property of uniform interpolation have been instrumental in understanding and applying modal logics.
+Craig interpolation and the stronger property of uniform interpolation have been investigated extensively for modal and other logics~\cite{volume26}.
 The Craig interpolation property (CIP) says that whenever an implication $\varphi\rightarrow\psi$ is valid there exists a formula $\chi$ using only the shared propositional variables of $\varphi$ and $\psi$ such that both $\varphi\rightarrow\chi$ and $\chi\rightarrow \psi$ are valid.
-The formula $\chi$ is then called a \emph{Craig interpolant for $\varphi\rightarrow\psi$} and often provides a useful explanation of its validity.
+The formula $\chi$ is then called a \emph{Craig interpolant for $\varphi\rightarrow\psi$} and often provides a useful explanation of its validity~\cite{craig_1957}.
 Uniform interpolation (UIP) strengthens this.
-It says that for a signature $\sigma$ of propositional variables, a Craig interpolant $\chi$ can be chosen uniformly for all $\psi$ with $\text{sig}(\psi)\cap \text{sig}(\varphi)\subseteq \sigma$.
+It says that for a signature $\sigma$ of propositional variables, a Craig interpolant $\chi$ can be chosen uniformly for all $\psi$ with $\text{sig}(\psi)\cap \text{sig}(\varphi)= \sigma$.
 Then $\chi$ is called a \emph{uniform $\sigma$-interpolant of $\varphi$} and can be regarded as the result of eliminating existential quantifiers over, or `forgetting', the variables $\text{sig}(\varphi)\setminus \sigma$ in $\varphi$~\cite{DBLP:journals/jsyml/Pitts92,visser1996uniform,DBLP:journals/apal/Liberatore24,DBLP:journals/logcom/GiessenJK25}.
-If a logic does not have CIP, \emph{strongest $\sigma$-implicates}, formulas $\chi$ that behave like uniform $\sigma$-interpolants but in which the condition `$\text{sig}(\psi)\cap \text{sig}(\varphi)\subseteq \sigma$' is replaced by `$\text{sig}(\psi)\subseteq \sigma$' are often a sufficient approximation of uniform interpolants.
+If a logic does not have CIP, \emph{strongest $\sigma$-implicates}, formulas $\chi$ that behave like uniform $\sigma$-interpolants but in which the condition `$\text{sig}(\psi)\cap \text{sig}(\varphi)= \sigma$' is replaced by `$\text{sig}(\psi)\subseteq \sigma$' are often a sufficient approximation of uniform interpolants.
 They coincide with uniform interpolants if the logic has CIP.